 According to Wikipedia, paneer is an “unaged, acid-set, non-melting farmer cheese or curd cheese made by curdling heated milk with lemon juice, vinegar, or any other food acids.”
 To me, it doesn’t have a lot of flavor.
 It’s very firm and doesn’t melt.
 I think you could probably use paneer as a replacement for firm tofu even!

-I started off by browning cubed pieces of paneer in a little olive oil just to make sure it held it’s shape.
+I started off by browning torn pieces of paneer in a little olive oil.
 Then I sautéed some diced onions with garlic, ginger, jalapeño, and spices.
 Added the paneer back to the pan and tossed in a few handfuls of spinach.
-I grilled a piece of naan on my stovetop grill pan to crisp it up since the bread was soft, then I topped the naan with the paneer/spinach mixture and tossed some diced tomatoes over the top.
+I grilled a piece of naan on my cast iron grill pan to crisp it up since the bread was soft, then I topped the naan with the paneer/spinach mixture and tossed some diced tomatoes over the top.
 Viola!
-Paneer Naan Pizza.
+Paneer Naan Pizza… which is really more of a flatbread I guess.

 Wow!
 Doesn’t it look fantastically yummy?
 What a scrumptious creation!
 I really, REALLY, liked it!!!
 Different.
 Tasty.
 Super easy to make.
 And, I’m quite sure Paneer Naan Pizza would be a perfect, unexpected appetizer for entertaining or a quick weeknight meal.Print